 Now that we’ve finished the preliminary details that you would need to learn with Adwords, we’re going into what you came here to know: what keywords are the best to use for your advertising purposes.

-Unlike SEO where you typically get keywords and rank for them in the long-run, the short-term nature of PPC advertisements is to make sure the keyword does the job that it is intended to do.
+Unlike search engine optimisation where you typically get keywords and rank for them in the long-run, the short-term nature of PPC advertisements is to make sure the keyword does the job that it is intended to do.
 There’s a number of concepts that you need to understand when taking this into consideration.